monkiato/unity-packager/README.md

 For instanace:

-`unity-package -p Assets/ -o mypackage`
+`unity-packager -p Assets/ -o mypackage`

-To add ignore patterns:
+To add "ignore" patterns:

-`unity-package -p Assets/ -o mypackage -i ".csproj"`
+`unity-packager -p Assets/ -o mypackage -i ".csproj"`

 To include the `Assets/` folder in case our project doesn't contain it (it's required to be part of the .unitypackage metadata to uncompress the package correctly):

-`unity-package -p MyProject/ -o mypackage --add-assets-folder`
+`unity-packager -p MyProject/ -o mypackage --add-assets-folder`

 ## How to generate the binary

-Binaries are already available under `bin/` folder, anyway there's a build available to rebuild the code:
+There's a build available to rebuild the code:

 `./build.bash`